sqlxpert/z-container-api-kafka-aws-terraform/README.md

 organization, I enhanced the project's cost profile and network security in October,&nbsp;2025.

-Have fun experimenting with it, see if you can re-use parts of it in your own projects, and feel free to send comments and questions!
+Have fun experimenting with it, see if you can re-use parts of it under license in your own projects, and feel free to send comments and questions!

 Jump to:
 [Commentary](#commentary)